-Box 25.6 Clinicians Face Day-to-Day Challenges in Treating MDD because of Limited Data Regarding Safety and Efficacy of Antidepressant Use in Patients with CKD and ESKD
+Box 23.6.
+Clinicians Face Day-to-Day Challenges in Treating Depression Because of Lack of Data Regarding Safety and Efficacy of Antidepressant Medication Use in Patients with CKD and ESKD

-- 1. Lack-luster performance of sertraline in recent RCT which demonstrated reduction in depressive symptoms at 12 weeks in the sertraline-treated and the placebotreated arms, with no added benefit of sertraline over placebo in patients with advanced non-dialysis CKD, e.g. stages 3b-5. - Limitations of some studies including small sample sizes and under-dosing of antidepressant medications. - 3.
-High rate of medication discontinuation seen in small studies. - 4.
-Safety concerns related to adverse events from antidepressant medications, thought to be due to: - (a) Renally excreted active metabolites and risk of accumulation to toxic levels. - (b) Risk of drug-drug interactions given the presence of other comorbid conditions and high pill burden. - (c) Cardiac side effects of several classes of antidepressants that may worsen the disproportionate burden of cardiovascular disease seen in CKD and ESKD patients. - (d) Increased risk of bleeding in the setting of uremic platelet dysfunction. - (e) Side effects of nausea and vomiting that may exacerbate uremic symptoms. - (f) CNS depression that may increase risk of cognitive dysfunction or delirium.
+- Lack of large studies and placebo-controlled randomized antidepressant trials in CKD stage 3b-5 and ESKD - 2.
+High rate of medication discontinuation seen in small studies - 3.
+Safety concerns related to adverse events from antidepressant medications thought to be due to: - (a) Renally excreted active metabolites and risk of accumulation to toxic levels - (b) Risk of drug-drug interactions given the presence of other comorbid conditions and high pill burden - (c) Cardiac side effects of several classes of antidepressants that may worsen the disproportionate burden of cardiovascular disease seen in CKD and ESKD patients - (d) Increased risk of bleeding in the setting of uremic platelet dysfunction - (e) Side effects of nausea and vomiting that may exacerbate uremic symptoms - (f) CNS depression that may increase risks of cognitive dysfunction or delirium

-Box 25.7 What the Guidelines Recommend for the Use of Antidepressant Medications in Patients with CKD Stages 3-5 [20]
+Box 23.7.
+What the Guidelines Say You Should Do: Use of Antidepressants in CKD Stages 3-5 Patients [15]

-- KDIGO Controversies Conference on Supportive Care in CKD developed a roadmap to improving quality care.
-This executive summary concluded that the current evidence is sufficient to support the development of clinical guidelines to help a systematic approach to depression in CKD [22]. - Active treatment should be started for patients with CKD stages 3-5 who meet criteria for major depressive disorder.
-Level of evidence and recommendation: 2D. - 3.
-Treatment effect should be re-evaluated after 8-12 weeks of treatment with antidepressant drug therapy.
-Level of evidence and recommendation: 2D. - 4.
-Selective serotonin reuptake inhibitors should be the first line of therapy if pharmacological intervention is considered for patients with CKD stages 3-5.
-Level of evidence and recommendation: 2C.
+- 1. Active treatment should be started for patients with CKD stages 3-5 who meet the DSM-IV criteria for major depressive disorder-level of evidence and recommendation: 2D. - 2.
+Treatment effect should be reevaluated after 8-12 weeks of treatment with antidepressant drug therapy-level of evidence and recommendation: 2D. - Selective serotonin reuptake inhibitors should be the first line of therapy if pharmacological intervention is considered for patients with CKD stages 3-5-level of evidence and recommendation: 2C.